Does Eating Bread Absorb Alcohol? Debunking the Myth and Understanding Alcohol Metabolism

 Introduction: The Science of Alcohol Metabolism

 Alcohol, or ethanol, is a small, easily absorbed molecule.
 Once ingested, it quickly enters the bloodstream through the stomach and small intestine.
 The liver is the primary organ responsible for metabolizing alcohol.
-This process primarily involves two enzymes: alcohol dehydrogenase (ADH) and acetaldehyde dehydrogenase (ALDH).
+This process primarily involves two enzymes: alcohol dehydrogenase (ADH) and acetaldehyde dehydrogenase (ALDH) That's the part that actually makes a difference..

 - ADH: This enzyme converts ethanol into acetaldehyde, a highly toxic substance.